tidyverse/dplyr/README.md

 ## Data sources

 To get started with `dplyr`, you need a data source.
-Currently there is built-in support for data frames, data tables and SQLite databases.
+Currently `dplyr` supports data frames, data tables and SQLite databases.
 You can create them as follows:

 ```R
 library(dplyr)